nmsl/svc_android_project/JSVM/README.md

 ======================
 There are two verions of jsvm.
 You can use any one of them.
 The encoding results are the same.

-1 go to build folder
+1. Go to build folder
   ````
   cd JSVM/H264Extension/build/linux
   ````

-2 make and compile
+2. Make and compile
   ````
   make
   ````

-3 after compiling, the executable files are located at `jsvm/bin/` The file `jsvm/bin/H264AVCEncoderLibTestStatic` is used for encode.sh which is under [stream/jsvm](../stream/jsvm).
+3. After compiling, the executable files are located at `jsvm/bin/`.
+  The file `jsvm/bin/H264AVCEncoderLibTestStatic` is used for `encode.sh` which is under [stream/jsvm](../stream/jsvm).

 Compling Errors:
 ======================